quicbit-js/qb-json-tok/readme.md

 ## API

-The tokenizer is just a function with three inputs:
+The tokenizer is just a function with four inputs:

     buffer:    A UTF-8 encoded array containing ANY JSON value such as an object, quoted string, array, or valid JSON number.
 IOW, it doesn't have to be a {...} object.